pantheon-systems/documentation/source/content/guides/decoupled/overview/02-considerations.md

      * [Composer](https://getcomposer.org/) - Composer is a tool for dependency management in PHP.
 It allows you to declare libraries for your project and manages them for you.
      * [Terminus](/terminus) - The command-line interface which provides advanced interaction with Pantheon.
 Terminus is needed to update build tools for a Front-End Site.

-### Front-End Site Requirements
+## Frontend Requirements

 The following components are needed to configure your frontend project to use Pantheon's Front-End Sites:

 * [Node.js](https://nodejs.org/en/)
   * Installing [nvm](https://heynode.com/tutorial/install-nodejs-locally-nvm/) using Homebrew is recommended for Mac users.

 ## Frontend Frameworks

-Pantheon Decoupled Early Access (EA) program currently supports Gatsby and Next.js as frontend frameworks.
+Pantheon Front-End Sites Early Access (EA) program currently supports Gatsby and Next.js as frontend frameworks.
 Additional frameworks will be added to our official support list over the coming months.

-You can use frontend frameworks other Gatsby and Next.js, however the process requires manual configuration.
+You can use frontend frameworks other than Gatsby and Next.js, however the process requires manual configuration.
 Refer to [Use a Non-official Framework](/guides/decoupled/no-starter-kit/any-framework) for specific instructions.

 ## Known Issues and Limitations